 When can I use my nine credit hours per year?

 All campuses offer the Faculty/Staff Tuition Assistance Benefit for Fall, Spring and Summer semesters as well as Maymester, summer sessions and Winterim.
 Credits do not roll over but refresh each fall (the beginning of the academic year).

 Can I split my nine credits over different semesters?

 Yes.
 Make sure to submit a new Tuition Waiver Benefit Form for each semester you use the benefit.

-Can I use the tuition waiver benefit for graduate classes?
+Can I use the tuition assistance benefit for graduate classes?

-Can I take any courses offered at CU Anschutz using the tuition waiver benefit?
+Can I take any courses offered at CU Anschutz using the tuition assistance benefit?

 Yes.
 You may take courses in the School of Nursing or Public Health programs only (excluding PUBH 6606 and PUBH 6955).
 You may not take restricted section types (e.g., extended studies, Continuing Education, etc.).

 I want to take classes at a different campus than where I work.
 Do I need to fill out an admission application if I have never taken a course at that campus?